AntoineSalameh45/AnonNews/README.md

 # AnonNews

-AnonNews is a news app that provides users with access to explore news articles, view weather forecasts based on their IP address, read finance-related news, and manage their login/signup credentials.
+AnonNews is a news app built using React Native CLI (v0.74.0) that provides users with access to explore news articles, view weather forecasts based on their IP address, read finance-related news, and manage their login/signup credentials.
+It requires NDK (Side by side) 26.1.10909125 for compatibility.

 ## Features